Free Online Therapy Could Save Your Relationship

 People who aren't mentally prepared for the ups and downs that happen in an intimate relationship may have trouble adjusting as their relationships take a new turn.
 Having ongoing mental health support is a good way to learn new strategies for handling new relationship challenges as they arise.

 Common relationship issues that come up as couples learn how to share their lives are financial concerns, housekeeping concerns (those pesky dishes left overnight in the sink), and personality concerns.
-When these issues come up in an initmate relationship, couples may overract if they aren't prepared to work out arguments effectively.
+When these issues come up in an intimate relationship, couples may overreact if they aren't prepared to work out arguments effectively.
 Mental health professionals provide unbiased insight and solutions for resolving these issues.

-Not having a good grasp on the expecations that come with an intimate relationship can result in serious relationship problems and even lead to domestic violence.
-Making a comittment to good mental health can help resolve disputes between couples before they escalate out of control.
+Not having a good grasp on the expectations that come with an intimate relationship can result in serious relationship problems and even lead to domestic violence.
+Making a commitment to good mental health can help resolve disputes between couples before they escalate out of control.

 How to Save Your Relationship